Sales Territory

 • Account-Based Territories

-In enterprise sales or Account-Based Marketing (ABM) models, companies often assign territories based on high-value accounts or strategic clients.
+In enterprise sales or Account-Based Marketing (ABM) models, companies assign territories around high-value accounts or strategic clients.

 • Hybrid Territories

-Some companies combine two or more of the above criteria to create hybrid territories.
-For example, a business may assign sales reps to a combination of geography and industry, or ZIP codes and deal size.
+Some companies combine two or more criteria to create hybrid territories.
+A fast-scaling SaaS business might pair geography with industry, or ZIP codes with deal size.

 Benefits of Creating a Sales Territory Map for Productivity & Growth

-Let’s explore some of the key advantages of creating a sales territory map:
+The key advantages of creating a sales territory map are covered below.

 1. Eliminates Overlap: Reps Focus on Their Accounts